 Establish a Community of Relationships:

 A vast majority of abuse occurs when one person alone is trusted with everything, and they end up taking advantage of the situation.
-Forming relationships with professionals like a financial advisor, banker, attorney, and accountant creates a network of people who are working on your behalf, and is one way to keep just one individual from being in control.
+Forming relationships with professionals such as a financial advisor, banker, attorney, and accountant creates a network of people who are working on your behalf, and keeps just one individual from being in control.
 It’s also a good idea to make sure your agent(s) knows these people as well.

 Recognize Loss of Capacity:

 It’s unpleasant to think about, but if we live long enough, we are all likely to begin losing our capacities, whether mentally or physically.
 Educate yourself now so that you will understand the symptoms of loss in capacity in yourself and others as much as possible.
-Once you begin recognizing those signs, you can implement the appropriate portion of your plan, so that your agents and professionals can step in to ensure your care.
+Once you begin recognizing the signs, you can implement your plan and have your agents and professionals step in to care for you.

 Start Forming Your Elder Advocacy Plan

-Contact us today and let us help you find and implement ways to prevent elder abuse in your life.
+Contact us today and let us help you create a plan to prevent elder abuse in your life.